chandrasekhar7/LINUX_RH342-study/README.md

 Templates:

 $template DynamicFile,"/var/log/loghost/%HOSTNAME%/cron.log"
-cron.* ?DynamicFile  # log cron messages and do NOT flush cache on each message. cron.* -?DynamicFile  # log cron messages and DO flush cache on each message.
+cron.* -?DynamicFile  # cache (do not sync) the log file for each message. cron.* ?DynamicFile  # Sync the log file on each message.

 The DynamicFile is just any name for the template.
 You must reference the template by prepending ?
 This is not in any man page but it's in the rsyslog.doc configuration.html file.